-Graduate Prerequisite: BIOL 1108 and BIOL 1108L) or ECO (BIOL) 3500-3500L or (FANR 3200 and FANR 3200L) or (WILD(ECOL) 3580 and WILD(ECOL) 3580L) or permission of school
+Graduate Prerequisite: BIOL 1108 and BIOL 1108L) or ECOL (BIOL) 3500-3500L or (FANR 3200 and FANR 3200L) or (WILD (ECOL) 3580 and WILD (ECOL) 3580L) or permission of school

-Graduate Pre or Corequisite: Permission of school Offered summer semester every year.
+Graduate Pre or Corequisite: Permission of school

 WILD 4600/6600-Field Methods in Wildlife Health, Management, and Research.
 2 hours.
 Field course providing personal experience in field methods used by wildlife biologists (prescribed burning, wildlife capture/handling, population assessment, radio telemetry, habitat surveys, necropsy techniques, sample collection, etc.).
 This course will be taught entirely in the field during the Maymester.
 An intensive 6-day and 5-night field trip to an off-campus site is required.